anonette/critic-pipe/README.md

 ## WebRTC for production use

 WebSockets are fine for server-to-server communication or for initial development.
-But for production use, you’ll need client-server audio to use a protocol designed for real-time media transport.
+But for production use, you'll need client-server audio to use a protocol designed for real-time media transport.
 (For an explanation of the difference between WebSockets and WebRTC, see [this post.](https://www.daily.co/blog/how-to-talk-to-an-llm-with-your-voice/#webrtc))

 One way to get up and running quickly with WebRTC is to sign up for a Daily developer account.
 Daily gives you SDKs and global infrastructure for audio (and video) routing.
 Every account gets 10,000 audio/video/transcription minutes free each month.